 - Actively seek input from fellow employees and relay to the Committee

-- Discuss recent and upcoming Company initiatives
+- Discuss recent and upcoming Company events and new initiatives

 - Give feedback and suggestions on a variety of items that impact Hunt employees